SATURDAY, MAY 23, 2026VOL. XXVI · NO. 17

 The Hachiroku was never cheap to love.
 It was cheap to buy, which is different.
 Cheap to buy meant a generation of drivers learned to slide one through a corner on a budget, learned to feel a car instead of just operate it.
 That's not nostalgia — that's a real thing that happened to real people, and those people never forgot it.

 Now the car costs what it costs.
 TOM'S isn't apologizing for that, and they shouldn't.
-A proper restoration by the team that raced these things in period — that's not a markup.
-That's the actual price of doing it right.
+This is the same outfit that campaigned these cars in period — not a boutique that discovered the AE86 last year because the internet told them to.
+When they rebuild one, they're not restoring a collectible.
+They're restoring their own history.

 The window for the cheap AE86 is already closed.
 This just makes it official.